vanilla-plus/upm-dev-env/Packages/Vanilla Package Template/README.md

 ## Debugging

-You can enable debugging for this package by including the keywords DEBUG and <___> in the Unity Editor scripting define symbols.
+You can enable debugging for this package by including the keywords DEBUG and <PACKAGE_NAME_HERE> in the Unity Editor scripting define symbols.

 ---

 ## Contributing
 Please don't.
 I have no idea what a pull request is and at this point I'm too afraid to ask.

-If you hated this package, [let me know](mailto:lucas@vanilla.plus).
+If you took this package personally, [let me know](mailto:lucas@vanilla.plus).

 ---